 - Cherry Hill Farm Rainier and Stella sweet cherries are grown at the ranch each year.
 39300 Bouquet Canyon Road Leona Valley CA 93551 661-268-4404

-After a day of picking at various orchards, you will surely work up an appetite and there is no better place to experience some of the areas best food and rustic past than at the historic Rock Inn in nearby Lake Hughes.
+After a day of picking at various orchards, you will surely work up an appetite, and there is no better place to experience some of the area’s best food and rustic past than at the historic Rock Inn in nearby Lake Hughes.

 Nearby Leona Valley Points of Interest:

 For nearly eighty years, the Rock Inn has served travelers in transit, in one form or another, be it for fuel, food, or even to bed-down for the night.
-It’s said to have also been a favored destination for golden-age Hollywood movie stars, looking for a quiet retreat.
-Since those days much has changed, and yet very little has.
+It’s said to have also been a favored destination for golden-age Hollywood movie stars looking for a quiet retreat.
+Since those days, much has changed, and yet very little has.

 Walking through the front door is like stepping back in time.
-One almost expects to see dozens of cowboys sitting around smoky poker tables, as old-time piano music is heard in the background.
-Instead, space is filled with locals, bikers, hikers, cyclists, and other outdoor enthusiasts who have stopped for a cold drink or something from the kitchen.
+One almost expects to see dozens of cowboys sitting around smoky poker tables as old-time piano music is heard in the background.
+Instead, the space is filled with locals, bikers, hikers, cyclists, and other outdoor enthusiasts who have stopped for a cold drink or something from the kitchen.